ewanhowell5195/MinecraftTitleGenerator/README.md

-    "forcedTerminators": true, // The terminator characters will always be used and cannot be disabled (optional) "autoBorder": true, // Will generate an automatic border which is a single element around the entire text row (optional) "borderless": true, // The font has no border (optional) "overlay": true // The font as an overlay texture that is applied over the top of the "gradient" texture mode.
+    "forcedTerminators": true, // The terminator characters will always be used and cannot be disabled (optional) "autoBorder": true, // Will generate an automatic border which is a single element around the entire text row (optional) "borderless": true, // The font has no border (optional) "overlay": true // The font has an overlay texture that is applied over the top of the "gradient" texture mode.
 Requires an "overlay.png" in the textures folder.
 See the "minecraft-five-bold-block" for an example (optional)
   }
 ]
 ```